gbondo-am/gbondo-am.github.io/_portfolio/GIS programming.md

 **Data Transformation :** The data required transformation from a *shapefile* to a *geojson* file (compartible for web maping services).
 A [python script](https://github.com/Madaar49/Authorship-patterns-groundwater-africa/blob/main/geojson_generation.py) was developed to automate this conversion.

 **Webmap development :** To develop the web map, *html, leaflet.js and css* were used.
 The aim was to depoly all relevant layers on the map with a responsive popup, and each with their own legend.
-This was made possible by creating functions in the *leaflet.js* script and conditional statements based on layer.
+I created some *leaflet.js* functions and conditional statements to take effect based on layer.
 More information can be found in the [github repository](https://github.com/Madaar49/Authorship-patterns-groundwater-africa)

 ## Map